 I graduated summa cum laude from the University of Pennsylvania with a Bachelor of Science in Economics in 2017 and first in my class with a Master of Public Health from University College Cork as a Mitchell Scholar in 2018.
 I was recently awarded a Marshall Scholarship for graduate study in the UK.
-I am affiliated with the University of Florida Drug Policy Institute; Cambridge Health Alliance/Harvard Medical School’s Health Equity Research Lab; Penn’s Center for Health Incentives and Behavioral Economics; and University of California, San Diego’s Center for Data-Driven Population Medicine.
+I am affiliated with University of Florida’s Drug Policy Institute; Cambridge Health Alliance and Harvard Medical School’s Health Equity Research Lab; University of Pennsylvania’s Center for Health Incentives and Behavioral Economics; and University of California, San Diego’s Division of Infectious Diseases and Global Public Health.

 I am interested in both behavioral public health and the economic analysis of health policy for substance use disorders and addiction.
 I research the factors that lead adolescents and young adults to indulge in risky behaviors and how we can effectively and efficiently provide high-quality health care for people with substance use disorders.
 I hope to further develop the intersection of behavioral public health policy and rigorous economics research.

 Most of my published papers are available free-of-charge on this site.
-My work has been featured in journals such as Journal of the American Medical Association (JAMA); JAMA Internal Medicine; American Journal of Preventive Medicine; American Journal of Public Health; and Tobacco Control.
+My work has been featured in journals such as Journal of the American Medical Association (JAMA); JAMA Internal Medicine; Health Affairs; Addiction; American Journal of Preventive Medicine; American Journal of Public Health; and Tobacco Control.

 Service and Community Work